 The resource challenges you and your students to discuss the 17 goals and think of practical solutions to contribute to a more sustainable world.
 Exploring the themes of the SDGs is an excellent way to get your students thinking about their wider community and environment, while also delving into the life obstacles faced by others.

-The Polish Language and Culture pack helps primary teachers introduce aspects of Polish language and culture to their pupils.
-It contains lesson and assembly plans, factual information and resources to help pupils develop a deeper knowledge and understanding of the rich language, geography and culture of Poland.
+This education pack is designed to help teachers introduce aspects of Indonesian life, language and culture to their pupils aged 7-11.
+It contains ideas and activities that can be used in lessons and assemblies,factual information and resources to help your pupils develop a deeper knowledge and understanding of the biodiversity, stories and culture of this fascinating country.

 The British Council’s Year of the Horse education pack contains classroom resources focusing on China and designed to help introduce primary school children to some of the differences and similarities between the lives and culture of people in the UK and China.